Accessibility

 Effective May 17, 2026.

-This page describes the accessibility of my site and my office.
+This page describes the accessibility of my office and my site.
 It also explains how to request accommodations, which is the more important thing.

 Office accessibility